JustinVerstijnen/IPLookupTool/README.md

 2. Click the **Lookup** button.
 3. The public WHOIS information will be displayed in a structured table format.

-## Example use cases

-- Checking IP ownership for security audits
-- Investigating unknown incoming traffic
-- Network troubleshooting
-- Educational purposes

----

-## How to clone and deploy your own version
+## Clone and deploy your own version

 You can easily host your own copy of this tool using Azure Static Web Apps.